Asia's most effective workspaces revealed

 By that, he meant not only the minimisation of job titles and reporting lines, but even the complete removal of physical barriers in the form of cubicles and partitions.

-Today, every employee at Maxis’s Plaza Sentral site is given the same type of workstation regardless of their job scope and designation.
-This practice even applies to senior company leaders like CEO Morten Lundal, whose desk is located in a corner in the open and looks just like any other.
+Today, every employee at Maxis’s Plaza Sentral site (and every office across Malaysia) is given the same type of workstation regardless of their job scope and designation.
+This practice even applies to senior company leaders like CEO Morten Lundal, who sits out in the open with everyone else and regularly rotates desk spots.

 Over at pharmaceutical giant GlaxoSmithKline (GSK), natural lighting and greenery seemed to have been the top design priorities.
 In fact, from the moment one steps into the building, it feels like they have been transported into a massive greenhouse.